Streptomyces

 Streptomycetes are characterised by a complex secondary metabolism.
-They produce over two-thirds of the clinically useful antibiotics of natural origin (e.g., neomycin, streptomycin, cypemycin, grisemycin, bottromycins and chloramphenicol).
+Between 5-23% (average: 12%) of the protein-coding genes of each Streptomyces species are implicated in secondary metabolism.
+Streptomycetes produce over two-thirds of the clinically useful antibiotics of natural origin (e.g., neomycin, streptomycin, cypemycin, grisemycin, bottromycins and chloramphenicol).
 The antibiotic streptomycin takes its name directly from Streptomyces.
 Streptomycetes are infrequent pathogens, though infections in humans, such as mycetoma, can be caused by S. somaliensis and S. sudanensis, and in plants can be caused by S. caviscabies, S. acidiscabies, S. turgidiscabies and S. scabies.

 Taxonomy

+When Selman Waksman and Arthur Henrici in 1943 divided Actinomyces genus into narrower genera, they failed to find a valid generic name for aerobic sporulating species so had to coin a new one.